MarkusBordihn/minecraft-utils-shared/README.md

 Please take a look at [minecraft-bedrock-utils][minecraft-bedrock-utils] and/or [minecraft-forge-utils][minecraft-forge-utils] for additional details.

+## Development

+This project has a dual setup with CommonJS (.cjs) and ES Modules (.mjs).
+Do update both definition please run `npm run build` which will create the corresponding (.cjs) files in the /dist folder.

 ## Disclaimer

 NOT OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG.